 But before that, let’s discuss what Amazon KDP is and why keyword research is important.

 Some Quick Resources:

-What Is Amazon KDP
+What Is Amazon KDP?

-Amazon KDP (Kindle Direct Publishing) is a platform allowing to self-publish paperbacks, hardcovers, and ebooks to Amazon’s marketplace.
+Amazon KDP (Kindle Direct Publishing) is a platform allowing you to self-publish paperbacks, hardcovers, and ebooks to Amazon’s marketplace.

-The great thing about this platform is that it doesn’t charge anything for uploading the books, so every artist and creator can start a book publishing business at no cost.
+The great thing about this platform is that it doesn’t charge anything for uploading books, so every artist and creator can start a book publishing business at no cost.

 The platform allows creators to easily distribute their books worldwide while taking care of the manufacturing and shipping processes, and that is what makes this business model attractively passive for many entrepreneurs.

 Once you publish your paperback books and make a sale, Amazon prints and ships them to your customers, and you will be paid the royalties.
-As for low content (paperback) books, Amazon offers 60% royalties of the original sale price, and the rest will go for printing costs.
+As for low-content (paperback) books, Amazon offers 60% royalties of the original sale price, and the rest will go for printing costs.

-What Keyword Research Is Important?
+Why Keyword Research Is Important?